sola9/CharNameGen/README.md

-# charnamegen - Character Name Generator
+# CharNameGen - Character Name Generator
 This is a name generator that strings together random letters/syllables to form a name.
 Intended for naming characters while writing stories.